 Smew (Mergellus albellus) are diving ducks found in the northern taiga of Europe and Asia, regions where it can get quite cold.
 These ducks prove to be very hardy and survive in our northern climate readily.
 The drake has a mainly white body with distinct black markings, producing a visually appealing contrast.
-The hens, in my opinion, are not as drab as in other species of waterfowl; hey are gray with a chestnut forehead and crown.
+The females, in my opinion, are not as drab as in other species of waterfowl; they are gray with a chestnut forehead and crown.
 Both sexes have a slender, hooked bill with serrated edges, allowing them to easily catch fish.
 The ducklings are mainly black with white patches symmetrically distributed on their bodies.

-I normally do have some surplus Smew for sale in the fall, so if you are interested in this species let me know in advance so that you can get a spot on my waiting list.
+I normally have some surplus smew for sale in the fall, so if you are interested in this species let me know in advance so that you can get a spot on my waiting list.
 Prior to doing so, however, I will require some information to make sure they are being placed in a suitable home.